-Faculty researchers with appointments at accredited universities, in collaboration with state or local WIC agencies4 are eligible to apply5.
-The proposals should include the names of the relevant collaborating agency or agencies, and a description of the nature of the collaboration.
-Proposals will be evaluated, in part, based on previous collaborative relationships and/or the plan to establish a strong collaborative relationship with the state/local WIC agencies.
-Eligible applicants include:
+Faculty researchers with appointments at accredited universities (who have not received prior funding under this RFA), in collaboration with state or local WIC agencies4 are eligible to apply5.
+Revised first round applications will be accepted, but must be accompanied with a response to reviewer comments as noted on p.
+6 of this RFA.
+All applications should include the names of the relevant collaborating agency or agencies, a description of the nature of the collaboration, and how the proposed project fits into the collaborating WIC clinic operations as well as its potential for dissemination, transferability and sustainability to other WIC agencies.
+Applications will be evaluated, in part, based on previous collaborative relationships and/or the plan to establish a strong collaborative relationship with the